tbaghfalaki/UHJM/Exam1.md

 These joint models are operationalized through two pivotal functions: (1) "ZIJMCV", facilitating joint modeling with a proportional hazard sub-model and a piecewise constant baseline hazard, considering associations based on the current values, and (2) "ZISRE," enabling joint modeling with a Weibull sub-model by incorporating a shared random effects model.
 At first, we consider the first one:

-Finally, we have to use the VS function with the following arguments:
+Finally, we have to use the ZIJMCV function with the following arguments:

 -  FixedY formula for fixed part of longitudinal count model
 -  RandomY formula for random part of longitudinal count model